 - Carnival of Carnage (SD, Doomsday) - Added on October 29, 2014.
 Set in a twisted circus (overlooked by Merasmus), the mercenaries must appease the evil circus god Bonzo by delivering a suitcase filled with tickets to The World's Largest Strongmann Machine.
 At certain times, Merasmus may summon all players to the machine to put one of three temporary Curses on them (covering the entire map in Jarate, giving all players big floaty heads, and shrinking all players while removing their ranged weapons).
 Once the round ends, all players are thrown in one of three bumper car arenas, each with their own objective (from ramming a giant beach ball to the opponent's goal, to collecting rubber ducks, to try to be the last team remaining on a shrinking platform).
 Players who fall of the map in the bumper car round become harmless Ghosts and can only revive themselves by bumping into a living teammate.

-- Gorge Event (A&D, Gorge), Hellstone (PL, community map Millstone), Moonshine Event (KOTH, community map Moonshine), Sinshine (CP, community map Sunshine) - Added on October 28, 2015, all four maps were developed by the community.
+- Gorge Event (A&D, Gorge), Hellstone (PL, community map Millstone), Moonshine Event (KOTH, community map Moonshine), Sinshine (CP, community map Sunshine) - Added on October 28, 2015 for Scream Fortress VII.
 Some maps include special features from previous event maps: Hellstone features encounters of Ghosts, Skeletons, the Horseless Headless Horsemann, and MONOCULUS (none of which pause the objective) and Moonshine Event features the "Wheel of Fate".
 Hellstone is also unique in that its cart is a ghost riding a minecart (which scares nearby RED players).

-- Brimstone (PL, community map Fifthcurve), Maple Ridge Event (KOTH, community map Maple Ridge), Pit of Death (PD) - Added on October 21, 2016, all three maps were developed by the community.
+- Brimstone (PL, community map Fifthcurve), Maple Ridge Event (KOTH, community map Maple Ridge), Pit of Death (PD) - Added on October 21, 2016 for Scream Fortress VIII.
 Pit of Death is unique for being the first map that's developed solely for the Halloween event (rather than a modification of a previous map).

-- Cauldron (KOTH, community map Bagel), Cursed Cove (PD), Gravestone (PL, community map Rumble), Monster Bash (PD), Slasher (KOTH) - Added on October 19, 2018, all five maps were developed by the community.
+- Cauldron (KOTH, community map Bagel), Cursed Cove (PD), Gravestone (PL, community map Rumble), Monster Bash (PD), Slasher (KOTH) - Added on October 19, 2018 for Scream Fortress X.

 Throughout the years, Valve has added over one thousand items to the Steam version of Team Fortress 2, including additional weapons (both cosmetic re-skins and gameplay-changing alternatives), cosmetic items, "Action" items (special effects that are manually activated in-game), and special Tools (for use in the Backpack interface).